 Consider the Costs

-FinTech classes range in price depending on the length and intensity of the course you plan to enroll in.
+FinTech classes range in price depending on the length and intensity of the course in which you plan to enroll.
 One-day introductory classes typically cost less than longer classes, but high-intensity one-day classes can still cost up to several hundred dollars.
 FinTech bootcamps, which may range from several days to several weeks long, might cost you between several hundred and several thousand dollars, depending on the length and modality of the bootcamp.
 If you’re looking to spend less money on a FinTech class, you can turn to on-demand classes, which allow you to learn on your own using materials provided to you online.
-Besides course fees, you also may need to factor in the price of materials, like software, when enrolling in a class.
+In addition to course fees, you may also need to factor in the price of materials, like software, when enrolling in a class.

 Advantages of a FinTech Class